 To drive more meaningful engagement among LinkedIn members, we set out to build a robust content ecosystem where content creators and consumers could come together, share ideas and actively engage with their professional communities.

 I led a team of ten across San Francisco, Sunnyvale and New York.
 Together, we continued to optimize our core sharing and feed experiences, while helping creators better express themselves through more content formats and making the feed more relevant by extending the follows graph beyond just people.

 To better grasp how members used their feeds, we conducted a two week diary study during which participants conducted a daily inventory of feed posts and identified which they found to be valuable, not valuable, or neither and why.
 Two main insights were born from this study:

-To better position my team, I focused on a few strategic initiatives to ensure alignment in the bigger picture and promote cross-team collaboration.
+To better position my team, I focused on a few strategic initiatives to ensure alignment to the bigger picture and promote cross-team collaboration.

-Mapping out the content life cycle helped us identify existing areas of investment and major gaps in our product offering.
-Design principles ensured focus in the experiences we created.
+I mapped out the content life cycle to help us identify existing areas of investment and gaps in our product offering.
+Establishing design principles ensured focus in the experiences we created.